 MassHealth.
 The Commonwealth's Medicaid program, called MassHealth, provides health care to 1.6 million low-income children and families, low-income adults, disabled individuals and low-income elders.
 The program, administered by the Office of Medicaid within the Executive Office of Health and Human Services, generally receives 50% in federal reimbursement on most expenditures.
 Starting from fiscal 1999, payments for some children's benefits became 65% federally reimbursable under the Children's Health Insurance Program (CHIP).
-Under the federal Affordable Care Act (ACA), beginning January 1, 2014, MassHealth receives 75% to 100% federal reimbursement for spending on newly eligible members and some existing members.
+Under the federal Affordable Care Act (ACA), beginning January 1, 2014, MassHealth receives 75% federal reimbursement for spending on newly eligible members and some existing members.
+The reimbursement rate will increase to 80 % on January 1, 2015.